 NOTES FROM NAGPUR

+Rich Slimbach’s Recollections

+Some edits by Viv in red.
+The actions I have put onto Basecamp

 MATUL Consultation—Nagpur, India—May 23-27, 20111

 1. Program evaluation.
 Each school will be asked by their respective accreditation agency to provide evidence that they are achieving the goals they set for themselves.
 This requires three levels of data (a) individual course, (b) program (annually), and program (every five years).